vadosnaprimer/pspkvm/trunk/Readme.txt

 Building instructions
 --------------------------------
 For those interested in the source code:
-0. You have to prepare the building environment for phoneME first.
+0. You have to prepare the build environment for phoneME first.
 Please read the document at https://phoneme.dev.java.net/content/mr2/buildenv_feature.html#win_setup

-Now assuming you have installed the building environment by following the above instruction.
+Now assuming you have installed the build environment by following the above instruction.
 In Cygwin:
-1. Grab the source code from svn to a local directory
+1. Retrieve the source code via svn to a local directory*
 2. cd ${your_source_dir}
 3. export JDK_DIR=${your_jdk_dir} (example: export JDK_DIR=c:/j2sdk1.4.2_16)
 4. ./build-psp-cldc.sh